captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 ## Support
 If you encounter any issues or have questions about the script, please open an issue.
 While I'll do my best to address concerns, please understand that this is a community project maintained in free time.

-Remember to use this script responsibly and in accordance with the terms of service of the games you play.
-Happy gaming!